When you start to learn about spirituality, you may hungrily seek spiritual teachers to support your unfoldment.

 If you spot the possible dangers of spiritual abuse in advance you can mitigate harm, to yourself and others.

-With spiritual authority figures, you may trust too easily or overlook the warning signs of spiritual abuse because of convenience, a wish to avoid conflict or a fear of penalty.
+This means that, with authority figures, you may trust too easily or overlook the warning signs of spiritual abuse because of a wish to avoid conflict or a fear of penalty.

-Equally, your appetite for learning and an ambition to progress make make you rush forward, instead of waiting to find the right spiritual teacher for you.
+• If you have an appetite for learning or an ambition to progress quickly spiritually, these factors may make make you rush forward impatiently, instead of waiting to find the right spiritual teacher for you.

 This article gives you ten danger signs of spiritual abuse to watch out for.